Tragedies, Statistics, and Making a Difference

-In The Washington Post of January 5, 2009, Department of Human Behavior columnist Shankar Vedantam reported on the research of Prof. Paul Slovic of the University of Oregon.
+In The Washington Post, Department of Human Behavior columnist Shankar Vedantam reported on the research of Prof. Paul Slovic of the University of Oregon.
 Slovic tested the assumption that people should be expected to care twice as much about a tragedy affecting 100 people than one that affected 50, but he learned instead that the human mind does not work that way.
 When a tragedy claims many lives, we often care less than if a tragedy claims only a few lives.

 When humanitarian disaster or genocide occurs, “the first life is very precious, but we don’t react very much to the difference between 88 deaths and 87 deaths,” Slovic concluded.
 “You don’t feel worse about 88 than you do about 87.”
 In one of several experiments, he asked volunteers whether they would raise $300,000 to save eight children dying of cancer.
 Those in another group were told about only one child with cancer and were asked how much they were willing to donate to save that single life.
 Slovic found that people were willing to give more money to save one life than to save eight.

 Slovic’s research suggests that people tend to intervene in situations where they can help all or most victims, but become overwhelmed when the numbers get too large.

 Since 1973, there have been 60,000,000 legal abortions performed in the United States.
 With some desperation, pro-life advocates ask, “How many more will it take to move people to action?”
 80,000,000?
 100,000,000?

 But Stalin’s dreadful remark and Slovic’s startling research indicate that people are not motivated by massive numbers as they are touched by manageable need, and by personal experience.